 These PSUs cost around 85 euros each.
 If you are thinking that 85 euro is a little bit too much to spend on a PSU for each of your consoles, even in a high end setup, then I would totally agree with you.
 Luckily, a solution is available in the form of DC barrel jack splitters and converters that are readily available and often sold in the CCTV market.
 By using adapters and splitters like this, you can connect the PSU to multiple consoles in your setup.

 If you need to reverse polarity (a lot of older consoles need negative tip PSUs, be especially careful with the Atari Jaguar which basically self destructs if you connect a positive tip PSU to it) you can use a polarity changing cable like this.

-Finding a DC cable to suit the PC Engine Supergrafx and the Japanese SNES was the most difficult part.
+Finding a DC cable to suit the PC Engine Supergrafx and the US SNES was the most difficult part.
 In the end, I took an adapter from a PSU I’d ordered some time ago from Retro Game Supply.
 I’ve found their PSUs to vary in quality quite a bit, but they aren’t expensive and picking one up means you have a spare for emergencies or for when you visit a friend.